sdcondon/SCGraphTheory.AdjacencyList/README.md

         // this ctor is to construct an edge whose reverse already exists - note that
         // it calls the other base class ctor to one called by the ctor above.
 Also note
-        // that this is private - we only need to refer invoke it in the lambda above. private Edge(Node from, Node to, Edge reverse, string myEdgeProp) : base(from, to, reverse) // protected ctor {
+        // that this is private - we only need to invoke it in the lambda above. private Edge(Node from, Node to, Edge reverse, string myEdgeProp) : base(from, to, reverse) // protected ctor {